StackVista/stackstate-docs/configure/security/secrets_management.md

 * Guaranteeing that the Agent does not attempt to load in memory parameters for which there isn’t a secret handle.
 * The ability for the user to limit the visibility of the Agent to secrets that it needs \(e.g., by restraining the accessible list of secrets in the critical management backend\)
 * Freedom and flexibility in allowing users to use any secrets management backend without having to rebuild the Agent.
-* It is enabling each user to solve the initial trust problem from the Agent to their secrets management backend.
+* It's enabling each user to solve the initial trust problem from the Agent to their secrets management backend.
 The problem occurs in a way that leverages each user’s preferred authentication method and fits into their continuous integration workflow.

 ### Configuration